Sponsored Links

 And, it also can display a window showing the historical trend of free space on your primary hard drive.
 It's not just a bar graph, though--it will add a trendline estimating the rate at which free space is decreasing (or increasing, rare as that might be), with an estimate of how long you've got until your drive is full.

-MacFace is fully Universal and works equally well on PPC and Intel systems.
-It only takes about 500K on disk, and when there aren't graphs being displayed it uses essentially no CPU (under 0.1% on a 2GHz Core Duo), and well under 1% even with both graphs onscreen.
+MacFace is a Universal app and works equally well on PPC and Intel systems.
+It is fully compatible with 10.6 Snow Leopard, and should work on OSX versions all the way back to 10.1.
+It only takes about 500K on disk, 7MB of RAM, and when there aren't graphs being displayed it uses essentially no CPU (under 0.1% on a 2GHz Core Duo), and well under 1% even with both graphs onscreen.
 What's not to love?

 Installation Instructions

-• If the MacFace-1.3.1.dmg file did not automatically mount, double click it in the Finder.
+- If the MacFace-1.3.1.dmg file did not automatically mount and open (which it should if you're using Safari), double click it in the Finder.

 If you want MacFace to open automatically every time you log in to your account, do this:

-4. Make sure the "Hide" checkbox next to MacFace is not checked, or it will be invisible (and therefore totally useless).
+- Make sure the "Hide" checkbox next to MacFace is not checked, or MacFace will be invisible (and therefore totally useless).

 More Face Files

 In addition to the default face, MacFace comes with Kikiki-rin (it's in the disk image along with the application--don't forget to copy it too if you want to use it!), but of course you want more.
 Here's a short list of some Face Files available on the web to get you started.
-They're all currently in Japanese, since the English version is brand new, but the downloads are pretty obvious even if you don't read Japanese and of course the faces themselves are in the universal language of anime.
+They're all currently in Japanese, but the downloads are pretty obvious even if you don't read Japanese and of course the faces themselves are in the universal language of anime.

-• Yuki Nagato (this face was inspired by a Windows application by Mayuki Sawatari, in turn inspired by The Melancholy of Haruhi Suzumiya, but apparently due to official complaints by the copyright holder both were killed off a few weeks ago)
+- Yuki Nagato (this face was inspired by a Windows application by Mayuki Sawatari, in turn inspired by The Melancholy of Haruhi Suzumiya; it was at one point removed due to official complaints by the copyright holder, but is back up)

 If any of the instructions here are unclear, please let us know so we can revise them.
 Otherwise, enjoy!